Skip to main content.

 Tobacco Cessation

 Quitting tobacco is one of the most important things people can do to improve their health.
-Regardless of age or how long the individual has been using tobacco products, quitting has multiple benefits, including:
+Regardless of age or how long a person has been using tobacco, quitting has multiple benefits, including:

-• improved health status (e.g., better breathing; increased stamina)
+• improved overall health (e.g., better breathing, increased stamina)

 • possible increase in life expectancy

-Quitting tobacco can have benefits at any age.
+Quitting tobacco can benefit you at any age.
 Even people who have used tobacco for many years or have used heavily will benefit from quitting.
 However, quitting is not easy - it can be a process and may take multiple tries.

 Ready to quit using tobacco?